Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description adds value beyond annotations by emphasizing the irreversible nature with '⚠ DESTRUCTIVE — IRREVERSIBLE' and 'This action cannot be undone.'
-It aligns with annotations (destructiveHint=true) and provides additional context.
+The description goes beyond annotations (which already set destructiveHint=true) by explicitly labeling it '⚠ DESTRUCTIVE — IRREVERSIBLE' and stating 'This action cannot be undone.'
+This adds critical behavioral context.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.